 Add Puzzles to the Mix

-If I could re-school my children, I would have more puzzle solving in their lives.
-These could be anything from formal puzzles to life situations that invoke moments of pausing and gathering what we know, to solve what we do not know.
+If I could re-school my children, I would include more puzzle solving in their lives.
+These could be anything from formal puzzles to life situations that invoke moments of pausing and gathering what we know to solve what we do not know.
 As they move into higher mathematical thinking, confidence in this kind of reasoning will be of great benefit.
 Math and puzzles go hand in hand.
-As you enjoy your vacation, be on the lookout for opportunities to solve situation that naturally arise with a simple problem solving conversation that starts, “Ok, what DO we know?”
+As you enjoy your vacation, be on the lookout for opportunities to solve situations that naturally arise with a simple problem-solving conversation that starts, “Ok, what DO we know?”

 Look at Art